 In 1992, I wrote a book titled Towards Globalisation.
 I did not realise at the time that this was going to be the history of my family.
 Last week, we celebrated the wedding of my daughter, Pallavi.
 A brilliant student, she had won scholarships to Oxford University and the London School of Economics.
 In London, she met Julio, a young man from Spain.
 The two decided to take up jobs in Beijing, China.
 Last week, they came over from Beijing to Delhi to get married.
 The wedding guests included 70 friends from North America, Europe and China.

-Filed under art & allure bewitching, cultural transmission, ethnicity, heritage, historical interpretation, Indian traditions, landscape wondrous, life stories, meditations, modernity & modernization, politIcal discourse, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, the imaginary and the real, world events & processes
+Filed under citizen journalism, communal relations, cultural transmission, ethnicity, female empowerment, heritage, historical interpretation, Indian traditions, life stories, modernity & modernization, politIcal discourse, reconciliation, tolerance, travelogue, unusual people, world events & processes

-Filed under economic processes, ethnicity, heritage, historical interpretation, Indian Ocean politics, landscape wondrous, life stories, self-reflexivity, sri lankan society, the imaginary and the real, transport and communications, unusual people, working class conditions, world events & processes
+Filed under Australian culture, australian media, British colonialism, cultural transmission, economic processes, ethnicity, governance, heritage, historical interpretation, landscape wondrous, life stories, meditations, modernity & modernization, plural society, politIcal discourse, power politics, reconciliation, religiosity, self-reflexivity, the imaginary and the real, tolerance, travelogue, unusual people, world events & processes

 In sadness, we record the passing away of Dr. Rajasingham Narendran, truly a Tamil intellectual in difficult times who did not let his ethnic sentiments distort his commitment to fact and realistic assessment.
 There cannot be a greater testament to his commitment to TRUTH than his terse description of the discovery of the rotting corpse sof his mother, brother and family aides after they had been killed by the IPKF in 1987 (repeated below in full to remind readers of their own frailties and the realities of war).